thehalfspace/LogPose/README.md

 # Periodically index the backlinks for obsidian
 python Assets/python-scripts/update_index.py --vault_name=MyVault MyVault/

+# Create a TODOList.md in 6-Logbook folder.
+This script will scan all the .md files that are not *INDEX.md, look for the tag #todo, and create a list from the lines that contain the #todo tag.
+It will ignore the files that contain #ignoretodo, and it will add completed check marks to the lines that contain #done.
+python Assetes/python-scripts/generate_todolist MyVault/

 # WIP: backup the obsidian settings and generate visualizations
 python Assets/python-scripts/backup_obsidian_config.py MyVault/ MyVault/0-Assets/config/